React Props and React State — A Complete Guide (2025)

 September 17, 2022

-React’s strength lies in how it manages data flow inside applications.
-Whether you’re building small components or large-scale apps, understanding props and state is crucial.
-These two core concepts define how data is passed, updated, and rendered in the React ecosystem.
+React's strength lies in how it manages data flow inside applications.
+Whether you're building reusable UI components or large-scale React applications, understanding props and state is essential.
+These two core concepts define how data is passed, updated, and rendered throughout the React component lifecycle.

-Since 2022, React has evolved with React 18 features, hooks, context improvements, and server components, making it even more important to revisit how we use props and state in modern development.
-This guide explains what they are, how they differ, and the best practices every developer should follow in 2025.
+Since 2022, React has evolved significantly with React 18 concurrent features, improved React hooks, enhanced Context API, and React Server Components.
+This comprehensive React tutorial explains what props and state are, how they differ, and the React best practices every frontend developer should follow in 2025.

 What Are Props and State?